 A guide to accessing the Swiss healthcare system: health insurance, visiting the GP, seeing a specialist, going to hospital and emergency services.

-Our guide to Swiss prenatal care, delivery, aftercare, and maternity leave in Switzerland.
+If you’re having a baby in Switzerland, here’s a useful guide to Swiss prenatal care, delivery, aftercare, maternity and paternity leave and registering your newborn in Switzerland.

 Here is a short list of medical terms in Italian that could come in handy when you have a doctor's appointment in Switzerland.